qownnotes/scripts/ascii-tree-factory/readme.md

    - Go back to QOwnNotes.
    - In the `Scripting` settings, ensure that  `ASCII-Tree-Factory.qml` is listed and checked.

+## Settings

+Two settings are available in the Script configuration:

+- **Path separator**: lets the user select one of the available separators;
+- **Tree style**: lets the user choose from 4 ASCII tree styles;

 ## Usage

 1. **Select Text**: Highlight the text in your note that represents the path structure you want to convert into an ASCII tree.